zub2/xfonts-ucs/README.md

     sudo dpkg -i xfonts-ucs-cp895_1.115-1_all.deb

 And that should be it.
-After restaring X you should see the fonts:
+If your X server is running run

+    xset fp rehash

+to make it see the new fonts.
+Then

     xlsfonts | grep cp895